-"Oh Kenshin!
-Hey how are you?", she asked with a smile upon her face.
+"Oh, Kenshin!
+Hey, how are you?", she asked with a smile on her face.

-A small deep laugh could be heard through the phone "I'm doing just fine Mai thank you for asking, but I'm afraid that checking up on you isn't what I'm calling for today."
+A soft, deep laugh could be heard through the phone "I'm doing just fine, Mai, thank you for asking, but I'm afraid that checking up on you isn't what I'm calling for today."

-Mai emitted a small sigh, "I should've known...you never call me up just to say hey -which would be nice every once in a while ya know", a childish pout forming on her lips.
+Mai emitted a small sigh, leaning back against the store window and out of the way of the busy sidewalk.
+"I should've known...you never call me up just to say hey -which would be nice every once in a while ya know," she grumbled, a childish pout forming on her lips.

 Mai heard a deep chuckle before Kenshin began speaking again.
 "I'll make sure to remember that.
 Anyways are you free at the moment?"

-Leaning against the wall of the bakery Mai replied, "Depends on how important whatever you need is."
+Tilting her head back against the window, Mai replied, "Depends on how important whatever you need is."

 "At the moment you're the only one that could really give us a hand."